janegca/fem-challenges/10-pod-request/README.md

   - ✔️ FIX: need to set `min-width: 0` for the link and the image and give the image a specific height
 - ISSUE: thought I could get away without a page wrapper, wrong 😒
+  - ✔️ REFACTOR: added a wrapper around the #Logo and .cta in the HTML then refactored the layouts for mobile (style.css) and tablet (mq-tablet.css) before completing the desktop (mq-desktop.css) layout

 References: